cplanck/akleao-research-v0/test_doc.md

-# Simage RAG System Overview
+# Akleao Research System Overview

 ## Purpose
-The Simage RAG system is designed to ingest documents, create embeddings, store them in a vector database, and enable intelligent querying using large language models.
+The Akleao Research system is designed to ingest documents, create embeddings, store them in a vector database, and enable intelligent querying using large language models.

 ## Architecture Components